-One solution to this dilemma is to use events in a way similar to those used in coded track circuits and then allow nodes to automatically teach & learn these groups of internally generated events simply by using the blue/gold buttons.
+One solution to this dilemma is to use events in a way similar to those used in coded track circuits and then allow nodes to learn these groups of internally generated events simply by using the CDI tools.

 These internal event groups are then translated into normal user programmable EventIDs for use in Logic and connections with other nodes and panels.
-To link up these connections at a modular meet the operators would simply press the blue/gold buttons on the signal nodes at each side of a module boundary to create these virtual groups of links automatically.
+To link up these connections at a modular meet the operators would simply link the signal nodes at each side of a module boundary to create these virtual groups of links automatically.